Tax Rates and Allowances

 *Note: The Personal Allowance is reduced for those with total incomes over £100,000 by £1 for every £2 over this amount.
 This means Personal Allowance becomes zero at income of £125,140 or above.

-*Note: Married couple's allowance (MCA) is restricted to 10% of the value and reduces tax due, not tax-free income.
+†Note: Married couple's allowance (MCA) is restricted to 10% of the value and reduces tax due and is not tax-free income.
 It is only available where at least one spouse is born before 6 April 1935.
-It is also withdrawn by £1 for every £2 of income if an income goes above the limit of £31,400 until it is reduced to the minimum level of £3,640 (i.e. where income exceeds £42,950).
+It is also withdrawn by £1 for every £2 of income above the limit of £37,000 until reaching the minimum allowance of £4,280, (i.e. where income of £50,600 or more) reducing tax payable by £428.

-Marriage Allowance: This allowance is available to married couples and civil partners where both parties are no more than basic rate taxpayers and one party wants to transfer 10% of their personal allowance (2022/23 personal allowance is £12,570) to the other.
+‡Note: Marriage Allowance is available to married couples and civil partners where both parties are no more than basic rate taxpayers and one party wants to transfer 10% of their personal allowance (2024/25 personal allowance is £12,570) to the other.
 This is usually where there is unused allowance available because one is a non-taxpayer.
-It effectively reduces the recipient’s tax bill by up to £252 for 2022/23 but can only reduce their tax bill to zero.
+It effectively reduces the recipient’s tax bill by up to £252 for 2024/25 but can only reduce their tax bill to zero.
 If you claim the married couple’s allowance above you cannot claim this one.
 Where a partner has died before the claim was made, claims can be backdated by up to 4 years.

 Personal Savings Allowance (PSA): This allowance means that £1,000 (basic rate taxpayers) of your savings income such as bank interest are not taxable (£500 for higher rate taxpayers, zero for additional rate).
 It is separate and additional to the starting rate for savings income, for those eligible for both.
 They act together to mean that if you add up your total income, including savings income, and it is below £18,570 you won’t have to pay tax on your it.